Abziz/react-custom-form/README.md

 	/>
 ```

-1. Check the link for (Advanced usage)[src/components/CustomFormExample.jsx]
+1. Check the link for [Advanced usage](src/components/CustomFormExample.jsx)